Haddo Regeneration Project

 - new remote car park at Craigie Wood; and

 The project and development proposals were assessed and approved by Heritage Lottery Fund Parks for People programme in December 2011 with a grant of £1.1 million awarded.
 With other funding from LEADER, Historic Scotland Aberdeenshire Council, NTS and Haddo Estate as well as the voluntary commitment of the Friends group and others, the total project is in the order of £1.9million.
 The full and detailed regeneration works programme is in preparation and it is expected that work will start on site in the Autumn.

 The Forum has recruited a Visitor Service Officer (VSO) who will co-ordinate elements of this project to improve the visitor experience and contribute to the long-term sustainability of the park.
 The VSO will be a link between the partners and park users and ensure that the project reflect the aspirations of users as well as maximising educational and recreational opportunities and in strengthening and developing existing and new audiences to the Park.

-If you would like to express any hopes, views or ideas for the regeneration of Haddo Country Park you can register to become a Friend of Haddo by visiting the Friends of Haddo website.
+If you would like to express any hopes, views or ideas for the regeneration of Haddo Country Park you can visit the Visit Haddo website.